-CIS225 Practical Applications in CyberSecurity (3)
+Computers (3)

-For students transferring to the University of Arizona BAS Network Administration program, SPA101 and SPA102 proficiency at that level are required.
+For students transferring to the University of Arizona BAS Network Administration program, SPA101 and SPA102 or proficiency at that level are required.

-a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale;

-- a minimum of 3 earned CAC credits numbered 100 or above: - a minimum of 61 semester credits.
+- a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale; - a minimum of 3 earned CAC credits numbered 100 or above; - a minimum of 61 semester credits.